zyrosk/lux/README.md

 });
 ```

-Could you imagine how ugly that would be if you have implement pagination, filtering, sorting, or better yet formatting the response for JSON API?
+Could you imagine how ugly that gets when you have to implement pagination, filtering, sorting, or—better yet—formatting the response for JSON API?

 Also, where does that code live?
-What file in what folder would I be able to find that?
+In what file and folder would I find it?
 What pattern do you use for organizing this code?

 😲Ok ok give me back Rails I'll worry about performance and scaling later.
-After all premature optimization is the root of all evil.
+After all, premature optimization is the root of all evil.

 ##### Problem.resolve();